How to Choose a Factoring Company for Your Business

 Your factoring company should receive your consent to interact with your customers.
 In these scenarios, you’re aware of communication with your most valuable relationships – your customers.
 Many factoring companies will reach out to your customers whether or not you’re aware of it.
 This type of unexpected communication can build tension in a customer relationship.
 Find a factoring partner who is willing to take additional steps to make you feel comfortable with the level of interaction and keeps you informed of the contact.

 The funds that the factoring company advances you are coming from somewhere; find out where.
 Remember, an independent factor might be borrowing funds from a third party, which can lead to feeling uneasy given a reduced sense of security, whereas a bank factor uses their own funds.
+Again, this highlights the importance of partnering with an FDIC-insured, federally regulated bank to be your factoring company.

 Knowing the origins of the money that’s funding your invoices will help you better understand how competitive your cost of funds is and how likely it is that the factor will have funds available when you need them most.